phaseolud/mantis-ml-inversion-replication/README.md

 (UNIX) source venv/bin/activate
 ```

-Then install the required packages, and the code of this project (or used the requirements-lock.txt):
+Then install the required packages, and the code of this project (or use the requirements-lock.txt):
 ```shell
 pip install -r requirements.txt pip install -e .